N64Gamespedia/gdx/index.md

 Welcome to the  N64Gamespedia Github version of the Online GDX (Game Database eXtra).

-Explore classic N64 titles using the sidebar. 🎮
+Explore classic N64 titles using the sidebar or the . 🎮

 <br>

 ---

+# N64Gamespedia Index

 ## 0–9
 - [007: The World Is Not Enough](numbered/007-the-world-is-not-enough)